Elaine Ashby

 Training, qualifications & experience

 I am a qualified counsellor with a diploma in therapeutic counselling.
-My practice integrates person centred theory and existential philosophy.
-My client work is also informed by solution focused brief therapy.
+My humanistic approach integrates person-centred theory, existential philosophy and solution focused therapy.

 My experience has been developed from working with bereaved and pre-bereaved clients and their families at Phyllis Tuckwell Hospice in Farnham.
-I work part of my week at the hospice, supporting carers and families who have either lost a loved one or are living with a family member with a terminal illness.
-My role includes offering one to one support at the hospice, over the telephone or using multimedia, such as Zoom or WhatsApp.
+I worked at the hospice, supporting carers and families who have either lost a loved one or are living with a family member with a terminal illness.
+My role included offering one to one support at the hospice, over the telephone or using multimedia, such as Zoom or WhatsApp.
 It also includes the planning and facilitation of support groups for bereaved children and young people.
 Within my role I have worked with anger, anticipatory grief, anxiety, bereavement and loss, depression, exam stress, family issues, illness, death and dying, loneliness, relationship difficulties and self-harm

 I have also gained valuable experience of working with adults from my time at Connect Counselling Services in Camberley.
 Issues I have worked with included anxiety, co-dependency, depression, eating disorder, grief, low self-esteem, parent support, relationship issues, self-harm, suicidal thoughts, and work issues.